PCOS Snack Ideas to Balance Blood Sugar and Beat Afternoon Cravings

 Prioritise real food.
 Ultra-processed snacks can worsen insulin resistance and inflammation.

 Keep emergency snacks handy.
-A small pot of nuts, some oatcakes with almond butter, or a protein bar can help you avoid the biscuit tin when you’re hungry and in a rush.
+A small pot of nuts, some oatcakes with almond butter, or even a clean protein bar can help you avoid the biscuit tin when you’re hungry and in a rush.

 You don’t need to overhaul everything at once.
-Even swapping one sugary snack for a more balanced option can make a difference to your energy, cravings, mood, and long-term hormone health.
+Just swapping one sugary snack for a more balanced option can make a difference to your energy, cravings, mood, and long-term hormone health.

-If you’re looking for more personalised support, I offer 1:1 consultations and tailored PCOS nutrition programmes with practical meal planning, recipes and snack ideas that fit your routine.
+If you’re looking for more personalised support, I offer 1:1 online consultations and tailored nutrition programmes with practical meal planning, recipes and snack ideas that fit your routine.

 Struggling with symptoms like fatigue, cravings, bloating, or stubborn weight gain?
-I work online with women across Manchester and the UK through my 12-week PCOS Hormone Shift Method for weight and fertility, which combines targeted nutrition, gut support and hormone balancing steps in a clear weekly format.
+I work online with women across the UK, through my 12-week Hormone Shift Method for weight management, pregnancy planning and fertility, which combines targeted nutrition, gut support and hormone balancing steps in a clear weekly format.

 You’ll get science-backed strategies, optional functional testing, and regular support—without extreme diets or quick fixes.

-Updated in June 2025 to reflect new PCOS research and nutrition strategies.
+Updatd in October 2025 to reflect new PCOS research and nutrition strategies.

 Disclaimer